Write for the Sojourners Online Publication

 - Due to the large volume of submissions we receive, we are no longer able to return poetry.
 For receipt acknowledgment, enclose a self-addressed stamped postcard.
-If we want to publish your work, we’ll contact you within 6 weeks.
+If we decide to publish your work, we’ll contact you within six weeks.

 - Themes.
 There is no restriction on topic or theme, but poems that intersect with and illuminate the perspectives found in Sojourners are most likely to be used.
 We look for original ideas or images, well-drawn portraits, and new perspectives on the issues we cover.
 We are also looking for poetry that reflects simple celebrations of life and beauty.